 One week ago today I had the unique honor and pleasure of being the midwife at the birth of my granddaughter who was born at home.
-The labor was neither quick nor easy, giving me ample time for reflection and contemplation on the process of birth, place of birth, and the work of being a birth attendant.
+The labor, taking a day and a night, gave me ample time for reflection and contemplation on the process of birth, place of birth, and the work of being a birth attendant.

 When my daughter-in-law became pregnant, I shared my joy about the pregnancy, but withheld all opinions about pregnancy and birth, making it clear to her that my strongest abiding belief is that women birth best where they feel safest and if for her that is the birthing center or hospital, she had my fullest support.
 I let her know I was available for questions should she need any information, but I had no expectations of involvement on any level.
 And this was completely true and authentic.